If you’re looking to put money aside for future needs and watch it grow, a savings account can be a great option.

 If you’re looking for easy, in-person access to your savings, for example, you might like a traditional savings account.
-If getting a high return is your priority, a high-yield savings, CD, or cash management account may be a better option.
+If getting a high return is your priority, a high-yield savings, CD, or online bank account may be a better option.
 There are also speciality accounts for longer-term savings goals, like retirement.

 Here’s the lowdown on the most common types of savings accounts and how to choose the best one for your needs.

 Traditional Savings Account